planetmint/planetmint-driver-python/docs/usage.rst

 that use the asset with the ID ``asset_id``.

 .. note::
-    Please note that the id of an asset in BigchainDB is actually the id of the transaction which created the asset.
+    Please note that the id of an asset in Planetmint is actually the id of the transaction which created the asset.
 In other words, when querying for an asset id with the operation set to ``CREATE``, only one transaction should be expected.
     This transaction will be the transaction in which the asset was created, and the